pyfsi/coconut/coupling_components/solver_wrappers/kratos/kratos.md

 ## Overview of operation

-The solver-wrapper consists of 2 files, where `X` is the Kratos version without decimal, e.g. for version 6.0 this becomes `60`:
+The solver wrapper consists of 2 files, where `X` is the Kratos version without decimal, e.g. for version 6.0 this becomes `60`:

 -   *`vX.py`*: defines the `SolverWrapperKratosStructureX` class,
 -   *`run_kratos_structural_X.py`*: The Python file which runs Kratos in the background.
 This interacts with CoCoNuT for coupling.